notnotrachit/expo-unified-push/README.md

 To see an example implementation of the library, you can check the [App.tsx](./example/App.tsx) file in the [example](./example) folder.

+## Sending notifications from your backend

+To send notifications from your backend, use the [`web-push`](https://www.npmjs.com/package/web-push) npm library or something similar.
+It will handle all encoding of parameters for you.
+Remember to set up VAPID keys for improved security (more info on the `web-push` readme)

 ## Contributing

 Contributions are very welcome!
 Just make sure to keep the code style consistent with the rest of the codebase and ask before adding any new dependencies.